DevopediaOrg/nodejs-basic/README.md

 Let's serve all static files from `static` folder.
 File `favicon.ico` is added to the subfolder `static/images` although the corresponding request will be for `/favicon.ico`.
 Our router will do the routing as needed.

 We've also added a fancy 404 error page.
 Credit for this code goes to [Vineeth TR](https://codepen.io/vineethtr/pen/NRzNLz).

+# 9. Model-View-Controller (br0.9)

+When we serve the form on homepage, the form HTML was earlier part of `requestHandlers.js`, which also has the main logic for processing each request.
+It's good practice to separate the business logic from the response sent to clients.
+Traditionally, a basic design for a web app has three parts, called **MVC**:
+* **Model**: This is where the business logic resides.
+Often this relates to data but in our app we're not storing anything at the moment.
+Our model is simply `requestHandlers.js`.
+* **View**: This contains the structure of what's sent in response to client requests.
+Our views are in folder `/views`.
+* **Controller**: This routes the requests from clients to suitable models for processing.
+File `router.js` is doing this in our app.

+We've refactored the code to follow MVC pattern.
+We now have a view to serve the form.
+This view is also making use of [Handlebars](https://handlebarsjs.com/) as the templating engine.
+To install `handlebars`, run `npm install`.
+Study the form code that now uses Handlebars.